KemzoStudio/.github/profile/README.md

+# THIS STUDIO IS WORK ON PROGRESS THERE IS NO PLANS TO START BEFORE 2023/8
-# 🎉 Welcome to my personal development studio! 🎉
+## 🎉 Welcome to my personal development studio! 🎉

 As an independent developer, I am dedicated to creating innovative solutions using free and open source software.
 My projects are open to the community to use, modify, and distribute. 🤝